On the Emergence of Testing Strategies: A Socio-technical Grounded Theory: Research Method

 \subsubsection{Refinement and Reporting}

 While structuring and explicating our theory we conduct a final round of interviews~\circled{21} to refine and verify our findings.

-Finishing this last round of interviews we analyze and incorporate those last interviews \circled{22} and start writing a draft to report our theory~\circled{24}.
-In \Cref{sec:theory} we report our theory in a condensed format.
-Conceptual findings which explain its various components and how they are grounded in the data we analyzed are reported in \Cref{sec:conditions}.
+The analysis of those interviews did not reveal new properties or theoretical insights about our emerging theory.
+After incorporating the last interviews into our analysis \circled{22}, we therefore start writing a draft to report our theory~\circled{24}. {3.12} In \Cref{sec:theory} we report our theory.
+Conceptual findings present analytical categories and how they are grounded in the data are reported in \Cref{sec:conditions}.